 The BC Utilities Commission approved Creative Energy's application to establish this system in December 2015.

-River District Energy is a developer-owned neighbourhood renewable energy system.
+River District Energy External website, opens in new tab is a developer-owned neighbourhood renewable energy system.
 It is regulated by the BC Utilities Commission.

 River District Energy has been operating since 2012, providing heat and hot water to new building developments in this area.